Why should you join Sawtell Surf Life Saving Club?

 Please note the following additional requirements:

 Some Senior Members who work in child related roles (e.g. Coaches, Age Managers etc.) may also need to participate in the “Working with Children Check”.
-More information can be obtained from the Office of the Children’s Guardian website:
+Click on the link for further information:

 (i.e. existing members for new season)